autonomk/autonomk-java-spring-quickstart/README.md

 ## Notes

-* **CORS** Has been disabled in the Spring Boot server.
+* **CORS** Has been enabled in the Spring Boot server.
 This is to allow demonstrating the features of Autonomk.
-CORS, along with other HTTP security measures should be enabled in production, along with the removal of the AUTH field in the env.js file.
+CORS, along with other HTTP security measures should be disabled in production.